prasanthabr/prasanthabr/README.md

 Interested in Ruby and Go outside of work.
 I blog at https://prasanthabr.github.io

-impossible until someone does it.
+It's impossible until someone does it.

 <!--
 **prasanthabr/prasanthabr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.